iistwoone/IBM-Data-Science-Portfolio/README.md

-# ibm_coursera_projects
+# ibm_coursera_project

-This folder has various jupyter notebooks that was used to create my final presentation on my IBM Data Science Professional Certification.
+This portfolio has various jupyter notebooks that was used to create my final presentation on my IBM Data Science Professional Certification.
 There is one bonus notebook that shows an example of 4 different classification ML algorithms to answer the same problem.